Glenn Duffie Shriver: Arrest and conviction

 In June 2010 Shriver was arrested while trying to depart Detroit Metropolitan Wayne County Airport for South Korea and charged with five counts of "making false statements" and one count of "willfully conspiring to provide national defense information to intelligence officers of the PRC".
 He was denied bail and prosecuted by Stephen M. Campbell, a United States attorney in Alexandria, Virginia.
 He was held in the Alexandria City Jail.

 Shriver was facing up to 10 years in prison under the Espionage Act of 1917 18 U.S. Code § 793 "Gathering, transmitting or losing defense information", but the prosecutor had also threatened him with a prosecution under 18 USC § 794 "Gathering or delivering defense information to aid foreign government" which had a maximum of life imprisonment.
 Shriver pleaded guilty in October 2010 to one count of conspiracy to commit unlawful conveyance of national defense information as part of a plea bargain which included a full debriefing and polygraph testing.
 On January 21, 2011 he was sentenced to four years in prison by judge Liam O'Grady.

 At the time of Shriver's arrest the case only attracted media attention in Michigan.

 Shriver had met with his handlers about 20 times, most often "Amanda", and taken $70,000.
 Shriver said "I made a terrible decision.
 Somewhere along the way I got into bed with the wrong people.
 I cannot tell you what it’s like to carry a dark secret like this for so many years."
 Professor Geling Shang, one of the leaders of Shriver's summer study group, had worried that Shriver had no sense of what he wanted to do with his life.
 Shriver stated that he had been motivated by greed.
 He served his sentence at the Federal Correctional Institution near Elkton, Ohio, with Kim saying she would wait for him.

 Wang Baodong, speaking for the Chinese embassy in Washington, said the Chinese government does not do anything to harm the interests of other countries and that the allegations against Shriver will be proven false.
 This is the normal comment by the Chinese government in cases of foreign espionage.
 Between March 2008 and July 2010, 44 individuals were convicted by the United States Department of Justice in 26 cases involving espionage on behalf of China.
-According to David Wise of The Washingtonian, Shriver was the first known case in which China tried to recruit an American to set up as a mole within the CIA, although the method has been attempted by other countries.
+According to David Wise, Shriver was the first known case in which China tried to recruit an American to set up as a mole within the CIA, although the method has been attempted by other countries.

 He received an international business master's degree during his incarceration.

 Shriver was released from federal prison in late 2013.

 After Shriver's arrest, Peimin Ni (倪培民 (Ní Péimín)) and Geling Shang (商戈令 (Shāng Gēlìng)), professors at Grand Valley State involved in the university's China study abroad program, were searched by US airport security while flying from the US and interviewed by the FBI.